 - Add water to the Instant Pot liner

-- Split the vanilla beans lengthwise.
-If your jars are short, you may have to cut in half to fit the in the jars also.
+- Split the vanilla beans lengthwise, if you wish.
+If your jars are short, you may have to cut in half to fit them in the jars also.

-- Divide the beans evenly between all three jars.
+- Divide the beans evenly between all three mason jars.

-- Completely cover the beans with the alcohol, in each jar.
+- Completely cover the beans with the alcohol, in each mason jar.